Learn and Build Experience: Frequently asked questions

 What is included in the program fee?

-The program fee includes all meals, except for lunch on days of arrival and departure, lodging throughout the trip, a Learn and Build Experience T-shirt, a donation to the host affiliate, and curriculum materials.
+The $550 program fee includes all meals, except for lunch on days of arrival and departure, lodging during the trip, a Learn and Build Experience T-shirt, a donation to the host affiliate and curriculum materials.

 I have already participated in a Learn and Build Experience; can I go on another trip?

 Yes, you can apply for the Learn and Build Experience alumni trip.
 Trip dates and locations for 2015 trips will be posted in December.

 Are travel expenses included in the trip cost?

 The $550 trip costs do NOT include travel costs, such as airfare, to and from the project location and the participant’s home.
 The trip cost includes all meals, lodging and a donation to the affiliate.
 Please note: Lodging will most likely be modest.
 Some participants will need to bring a sleeping bag.

 What if I cannot financially afford to go?

 The Learn and Build Experience offers scholarships ranging from full-trip costs to partial trip costs.
 See “How do I apply?” below for scholarship information.
 All applicants are encouraged to apply for scholarships, but awards will be given to participants showing financial need.
 Remember the power of fundraising, too!
 You can ask people to sponsor you, plan a fundraising event or even collect change from classmates.

 Where and when do you build?